Future-proofing workflows with Canon's PTZ cameras

 The Canon CR-N500 and CR-X500 are aimed at more advanced professional users who demand the best imaging quality.
 They are ideal for live production and broadcast as well as other applications such as live events, from weddings to concerts.

 The CR-N500 is ideal for livestreaming and production use indoors, with support for RTMPS, the protocol used by YouTube, and RTP, RTSP and NDI|HX2 streaming protocols.
-As the demand for livestreaming continues to increase, this is an important and useful feature, making the CR-N500 an incredibly versatile camera.

 The CR-N500 and CR-X500 also bring another key feature to the PTZ market – high precision pan, tilt and zoom movements.
 The CR-N500 can pan at speeds as gradual as 0.1 degree per second or as fast as 100 degrees per second, satisfying almost any production requirement.
 They also have built-in image stabilisation, effectively countering vibration caused by environmental factors, from a strong wind to a shaky location.